Shoals Marine Laboratory: Island utilities and sustainability

 Shoals must provide the utilities necessary to support the island population during its operating season independent of mainland services.
 Since 1974, SML has generated its own electricity, produced its own drinking water, and treated its own wastewater.
 Recent initiatives in engineered island systems and the educational and operating benefits to living more sustainably on Appledore have guided the development of renewable energy resources and low impact wastewater management.

 Wind, sun, and diesel power

 SML maintains three diesel generators and two green energy grids to provide electrical power day and night.
-Green energy grids collect power from the sun with photovoltaic panels and from the wind with a 7.5 kW Bergy wind turbine.
+Green energy grids collect power from the sun with photovoltaic panels and from the wind with a 10 kW Bergy wind turbine.
 Power collected is stored in sealed absorbed glass mat batteries.
 There are 52 batteries creating a storage capacity of 388 A·h at a nominal 48 V DC.
 Stored power is inverted to AC electricity for distribution to the island's 14 buildings.
 Diesel generators provide backup power.
-Over the past seven years, addition of photovoltaic power generation with battery storage, along with sustainability and energy efficiency efforts, has:
+Over the past eleven years, addition of photovoltaic power generation with battery storage, along with sustainability and energy efficiency efforts, has reduced fuel needs by 80%.